 - HPC: High-performance computing: emerging opportunities and challenges

-Africa Centre of Excellence for Sustainable Power and Energy Development, South Africa
+Africa Centre of Excellence for Sustainable Power and Energy Development, Nigeria

-Department of Metallurgical and Materials Engineering, University of Nigeria, Nsukka, Nigeria
+- Department of Mechanical Engineering, University of Benin, Nigeria,

 Mariano de Souza